On Lusternik-Schnirelmann category of SO(10): Introduction

 Let $R$ be a commutative ring and $X$ a connected space.
-The cup-length of $X$ with coefficients in $R$ is the least non-negative integer $k$ (or $\infty$) such that all ($k+1$)-fold cup products vanish in the reduced cohomology $\Tilde{H}^{\ast}(X;R)$.
+The cup-length of $X$ with coefficients in $R$ is the least non-negative integer $k$ (or $\infty$) such that all ($k{+}1$)-fold cup products vanish in the reduced cohomology $\Tilde{H}^{\ast}(X;R)$.
 We denote this integer $k$ by $\cupln{X}{R}$ following Iwase \cite{Iwase04}.

 In 1967, Ganea introduced in \cite{Ganea67} a homotopy invariant $\cl{X}$ for a space $X$, modifying Fox's strong category.
-In the same paper, he gave the following characterization using the notion of a cone-decomposition. \begin{defi}[Ganea \cite{Ganea67}] The strong category $\cl{X}$ of a connected space $X$ is $0$ if $X$ is contractible and, otherwise, is equal to the least positive integer $n$ such that there are cofibration sequences (called a cone-decomposition of length $m$)
+In the same paper, he gave the following characterization using the notion of a cone-decomposition. \begin{defi}[Ganea \cite{Ganea67}] The strong category $\cl{X}$ of a connected space $X$ is $0$ if $X$ is contractible and, otherwise, is equal to the least integer $n$ such that there is a sequence of cofibrations (a cone-decomposition of length $m$)